itslilscorp/IFRPFix/README.md

 ### <a name="114"></a>1.14+ Changes

-#### The current 1.16 version of the pack served as a great start for getting a pack working across these versions.
+#### ~~The current 1.16 version of the pack served as a great start for getting a pack working across these versions.~~ All versions of the pack including 1.14+ ones are now based on the official 1.12 version.
+However, worth noting is that the 1.14-1.16 versions of the pack are extremely similar and can be used interchangeably (assuming you ignore the version incompatibility warning).
 The majority of the issues that needed fixing here were some missing textures where animated textures should be (*cough cough radiator springs racers*).
 This was largely caused by an extra comma added to the end of the mcmeta file describing these textures' animations.
 - #### Mack's eyes
   - Before ![image](https://user-images.githubusercontent.com/84101121/118085177-f0686200-b38f-11eb-9651-508a3b8b938a.png)
   - After ![image](https://user-images.githubusercontent.com/84101121/118085193-f8280680-b38f-11eb-8560-0515274abb64.png)